Exhibition sponsored by

-Don’t miss the world première of Pompeii Live – the first live cinema event produced by the British Museum from a major exhibition.
+Don’t miss the your chance to see the first live cinema event produced by the British Museum from a major exhibition.

-See the wonders of the exhibition from the comfort of the cinema, introduced live by Peter Snow and Bettany Hughes, along with Mary Beard, Rachel de Thame, Giorgio Locatelli, Exhibition Curator Paul Roberts and British Museum Director Neil MacGregor who bring unique insights in this exciting new event.
+See the wonders of the exhibition from the comfort of the cinema, introduced live by British Museum Director Neil MacGregor, presented by Peter Snow and Bettany Hughes and featuring Mary Beard, Rachel de Thame, Giorgio Locatelli, Andrew Wallace-Hadrill and exhibition curator Paul Roberts who bring extraordinary objects to life in this unique event.

 Plus, you’ll see specially made films of Pompeii and Herculaneum today, and go behind the scenes of the exhibition to explore the stories of these famous Roman cities.